 3. Add essential oils.

 Using essential oils like lavender and sandalwood will instantly make you feel relaxed and grounded.
-Try making your own reed diffuser or room mist, or burn natural soy or beeswax candles in these scents.
-I've put together a guide to make it easy for you to DIY these for your home and office - just click below.
+Use them in a misting diffuser, make your own reed diffuser or room spray, or burn natural soy or beeswax candles in these scents.

 4. Create comfort zones.